arvigeus/AZ-204/Topics/CosmoDB.md

 ## Performance and best practices

-For best performance, always use the latest SDK version and ensure the application is in the same Azure region as the Cosmos DB account.
-Utilize a single instance of `CosmosClient` throughout the application's lifetime and adopt `Direct` mode for lower latency and higher throughput.
-Leverage `PartitionKey` for efficient point reads and writes, and implement retry logic for handling transient errors.

-For read-heavy operations use the `Stream API` and `FeedIterator` for better memory usage and efficient reading of multiple query result pages.
-Use `ChangeFeedProcessor` for reading changes in containers, and SQL Query Metrics for detailed logging of backend query executions.
+- Latest SDK version
+- Application must be in the same Azure region as the Cosmos DB account
+- Use single instance of `CosmosClient`
+- `Direct` mode for ⚡
+- Leverage `PartitionKey` for efficient point reads and writes
+- Retry logic for handling transient errors
+- Read 🏋🏿: `Stream API` and `FeedIterator`

-For write-heavy operations enable bulk support for dealing with large data volumes, and set `EnableContentResponseOnWrite` to false for workloads with heavy payloads.
-Exclude unused paths from indexing and keep the size of your documents minimal to facilitate faster writes.
+- Write 🏋🏿: Enable bulk support, set `EnableContentResponseOnWrite` to false, exclude unused paths from indexing and keep the size of your documents minimal

 ## [Global Distribution](https://docs.microsoft.com/en-us/azure/cosmos-db/distribute-data-globally)